EnglundE/pasta-palace-ms2/README.md

 > The main goal for this project is to create a well designed, structured and interactive website with key features within the scope (HTML, CSS and Javascript) to meet the customer needs.
 Structured and with high quality code.
 > These goals will align with the overall business goals.

+- ### Business Goals
+> To reach more potential customers in the area of Stockholm with our products and services to book a table, order take away food and look into our menu with a clean, responsive and intuitive way for a good user experience and willingness to buy and visit the restaurant.

 ---